EmilyCalentar/myFirstRepo/README.md

-# myFirstRepo
+# myFirstRepo\n
-Learning github
+Learning github\n
-This will be my introduction to github.
+This will be my introduction to github.\n
 Wish me luck!
-D:
+D: \n
 :D